AncientRoman/SublimeOpenFileOverSSH/README.md

 The file selection is done by opening an ssh connection after the server is input and `ls` is used to populate the folder/file list on demand.

+The only commands used by this plugin are `ssh` on the local machine and `ls`, `cat`, redirection (`>`), and `mkdir` (if you use _New_ to create folders) on the remote machine.

 ## Important
-You should setup ssh public/private key login to your remote machine.<br>
+You will need to setup ssh public/private key login to your remote machine so this plugin can connect to your server in the background without needing a password.<br>
-It may work without it but I haven't tried.

 ## Settings
 Ssh's multiplexing feature is used to speed up connection and authentication when browsing and saving files in short succession.<br>